Harmony Test with GP advice

 How long before I get my results:

-Approximately 1 week.
+Approximately 3 to 4 days.
 Please be aware – we are a third party using TDL Genetics to analyse your blood test.
 Any delays (which are extremely rare) will necessitate you contacting them directly to discuss your concerns.
 Please see below for their contact details.

 Repeat Blood testing: